-- Differenciate between informal education, formal education and non- formal education - Informal Education:- the truly lifelong process whereby every individual acquires attitudes, values, skills and knowledge from daily experience and the educative influences and resources in his or her environment-from family and neighbours, from work and play, from the marketplace, the library and the mass media...' - Formal Education:- the hierarchically structured, chronologically graded "educational system", running from primary school through the university and including, in addition to general academic studies, a variety of specialized programmes and institutions for full-time technical and professional training.' - Non-Formal Education: any organized educational activity outside the established formal system-whether operating separately or as an important feature of some broader activity-that is intended to serve identifiable learning clientèle and learning. - What are the five areas in a lesson observation form? - Introduction & lesson organization - Content delivery - Teaching methods - Learners involvement & communication - Classroom management. - Name the seven areas enlisted for targets in a TPAD.
+22. Differentiate between informal education, formal education and non-formal education

+- Informal Education the truly lifelong process whereby every individual acquires attitudes, values, skills and knowledge from daily experience and the educative influences and resources in his or her environment-from family and neighbours, from work and play, from the marketplace, the library and the mass media...' - Formal Education the hierarchically structured, chronologically graded "educational system", running from primary school through the university and including, in addition to general academic studies, a variety of specialized programmes and institutions for full-time technical and professional training.' - Non-Formal Education any organized educational activity outside the established formal systemwhether operating separately or as an important feature of some broader activity-that is intended to serve identifiable learning clientele and learning.